Mendoza College of Business

-The Mendoza College of Business is the business school at the University of Notre Dame, a private university in Notre Dame, Indiana.
+The Mendoza College of Business is the business school at the University of Notre Dame, a private research university in Notre Dame, Indiana.
 Founded in 1921, it offers both undergraduate and graduate degrees.
-It is ranked among the top 30 business schools in the United States for graduate and MBA programs by Bloomberg Businessweek, Forbes, and U.S. News & World Report.
-Apart from its main campus, it also offers an executive MBA, master’s in finance, and master’s in business analytics in Chicago.
 It has a network of over 40,000 undergraduate and graduate alumni.
 The school was renamed in 2000 following a donation to the school by Tom Mendoza.